 UNIT - III: Strategy Implementation: Strategy and Structure, Strategy and Leadership, Strategy and culture connection - Operationalising and institutionalizing strategy - Strategies for competing in Globalising markets and internet economy - Organizational Values and Their Impact on Strategy - Resource Allocation as a vital part of strategy - Planning systems for implementation.

-UNIT - IV: Turnaround and Diversification Strategies: Turnaround strategy - Management of Strategic Change, strategies for Mergers, Acquisitions, Takeovers and Joint Ventures - Diversification Strategy: Why firms diversify, different types of diversification strategies, the concept of core competence, strategies and competitive advantage in diversified companies and its evaluation.
+UNIT - IV: Turnaround and Diversification Strategies: Turnaround strategy -Management of Strategic Change, strategies for Mergers, Acquisitions, Takeovers and Joint Ventures - core competence, strategies and competitive advantage indiversified companies and its evaluation.